About Clay County

 Courts & Case Records

-Clay County is served by Minnesota's Seventh Judicial District Court, with the Clay County Courthouse located at 807 11th Street North, Moorhead, MN 56560.
-The court handles all criminal, civil, family, probate, and juvenile matters for the county.
-General court information is available at (218) 299-5065.
-Minnesota's trial courts operate under a unified system without separate superior or circuit designations; the District Court handles all case types with concurrent jurisdiction.
+Clay County is served by Minnesota's Seventh Judicial District Court, with Clay County Courthouse located at 807 11th Street North, Moorhead, MN 56560.
+The court handles all criminal, civil, family, probate, and juvenile matters for Clay County.
+General court information is available for Minnesota's trial courts operate under a unified system without separate superior or circuit designations; the District Court handles all case types with concurrent jurisdiction.

 • Detailed documents may require in-person viewing or certified copies with associated fees.